prachichoudhary2004/MentalHealthCompanion/README.md

- 🌿 SoulZen – Mental Health Wellness Application
+🌸 SoulZen – Mental Health Wellness Application

 SoulZen is a user-friendly web application designed to provide accessible mental health support through multiple interactive tools.
-It empowers users to self-assess their mental well-being, learn about mental health, relax with peaceful music, practice yoga poses, and receive empathetic support from an AI chatbot — all within a single platform.
+It empowers users to self-assess their mental well-being, learn about mental health, relax with peaceful activities, and receive empathetic support — all within a single secure platform.

----

 ✨ Features
 🧠 Mental Health Quiz

-Users can take an interactive quiz that helps evaluate their mental state by answering carefully designed questions, guiding them to appropriate resources and support.
+Take an interactive quiz to evaluate your mental state by answering carefully designed questions.
+The app provides insights and guides users toward appropriate resources and self-care activities.

 📚 Informative Blogs and Articles

-SoulZen offers a curated collection of articles and blogs focused on mental health topics like anxiety, depression, stress management, mindfulness, and self-care techniques.
+Explore a curated library of blogs and articles on mental health topics like anxiety, depression, mindfulness, and emotional resilience, written in simple, easy-to-understand language.

 🧘 Yoga Poses

-The app includes step-by-step instructions and visuals of yoga poses known to reduce stress and promote mental clarity, encouraging holistic wellness.
+Step-by-step instructions and visual guides to yoga poses that help reduce stress, boost focus, and promote emotional balance.

 🎵 Peace Box – Relaxing Music

-A collection of soothing music tracks is available to help users unwind and find calm in moments of stress or anxiety.
+A collection of soothing music tracks and ambient sounds to help users unwind, meditate, or relax during stressful moments.

 💬 AI-Powered Chatbot

-An intelligent chatbot designed to provide empathetic conversation, emotional support, and motivation whenever users need someone to talk to.
+An empathetic AI companion designed to offer conversation, emotional support, and gentle motivation whenever users feel low or isolated.

+🎮 Relaxing Games
+Engage in short, mindful mini-games such as breathing exercises, color therapy, and focus puzzles.
+These are designed to calm the mind, relieve anxiety, and improve focus through gentle interactivity.

+🧑‍⚕️ Therapist Finder

+A directory-based feature that helps users discover licensed mental health professionals nearby or online.
+Includes filters for therapy type, language, and availability, ensuring users get connected to suitable help when needed.

+📓 Daily Journaling

+A private digital journal where users can write down thoughts, emotions, and daily reflections.
+The journaling section includes optional mood tracking and gratitude prompts to encourage mindful habits.

+🔐 Secure Authentication

+User accounts are protected with secure authentication mechanisms (e.g., encrypted login, OAuth, or Firebase Auth).
+Ensures privacy and data safety for all personal notes, quiz results, and chat interactions.

 🌐 Responsive Design

-SoulZen runs seamlessly across devices — desktop, tablets, and smartphones — ensuring accessibility anytime, anywhere.
+SoulZen runs seamlessly across all devices — desktops, tablets, and smartphones — offering accessibility and comfort anytime, anywhere.

----

- 🧰 Technologies Used

- Frontend: HTML5, CSS3, JavaScript
- AI Chatbot: Dialogflow or custom AI integration
- Audio Player: JavaScript-based music player

-> “Mental health is a journey, and SoulZen is here to walk alongside you.”
+        “Mental health is a journey — and SoulZen walks alongside you, every step of the way.” 🌿